Schweinepriester/WP-Pygments/README.md

 ## Tutorial

-You can read the tutorial here <http://davidwalsh.name/pygments-php-wordpress>, not on how to use it, but how I wrote it.
+You can read the tutorial here <http://davidwalsh.name/pygments-php-wordpress>, not on how to use it, but how [@wellingguzman](https://github.com/wellingguzman) wrote it.

 ## How to use it